 3 Key Specifications of Driver Fitting

-What golfer doesn’t dream of owning that “magic driver” which enables them to hit the ball consistently solid and in play?
+What golfer doesn’t dream of finding a “magic driver” which enables them to hit the ball consistently solid, long and in play?
 Tip number one; the very best driver for every golfer is never selected by its brand or model name or model number.
-It is chosen by its custom clubfitting specifications and how those individual factors are matched to the golfer’s size, strength, athletic ability and most of all, to their swing characteristics.
+It is created by its custom clubfitting specifications and how those individual factors are matched to the golfer’s size, strength, athletic ability and most of all, to their swing characteristics.
 Below, are 3 key specifications for proper Driver fitting, and a couple more for good measure.

 Driver Length

 It’s time to be blunt.
-The standard driver length of 45.5 to 46.5 inches offered by the majority of golf club companies is too long for the majority of golfers and will prevent at least 75% of all golfers from achieving their maximum potential for distance and accuracy.
-For men with an average to fast tempo with an outside/in swing path, 44” should be the maximum length; women, 42.5” to 43” should be the limit.
+The standard driver length of 45.5 to 46.5 inches offered by the majority of golf club companies is too long for the majority of golfers and will prevent at least 80% of all golfers from achieving their maximum potential for distance and accuracy.
+For men with an average to fast tempo who have an outside/in swing path, 44” should be the absolute maximum length; for women, 42.5” to 43” should be the limit.
 There’s a very good reason the average driver length on the US PGA Tour since 2005 has been 44.5” and not 45.5” to 46.5”.

 Driver Loft